Starting in the fall semester of 2022, payments will be made by QR bill. All information is available on your UNIGE portal.

-- Payment by e-banking, from a Swiss bank account
+- Payment by e-banking, from a Swiss or foreign bank account

-Please also pay all transfer fees, which are fees assessed by your bank or the post office as well as those of the recipient.
+Please also pay all transfer fees, which are fees assessed by your bank as well as those of the recipient.

-The BVR is tied to the Postal account (CCP) of the University of Geneva.
+Payment by reference on QR invoice is linked to the accounts of the University of Geneva.
 When you are entering your e-banking payment, ‘Université de Genève’ should appear as the recipient.

-To verify the general payment details (including the UNIGE Postal account), you can visit a secure page on the Internet, also accessible from your UNIGE portal.
+To verify the general payment details you can visit your UNIGE portal.

 Any reductions you are entitled to by your status (e.g., leave of absence, internship, doctoral studies, etc.) will be automatically applied to the amount due.

-Requests for fee relief due to financial difficulties must be submitted between middle and late Septemberto the Pôle santé social.
-If you have requested fee relief, you still need to pay the fixed fees (CHF 65) to avoid exmatriculation for non-payment.
+Requests for fee relief due to financial difficulties must be submitted between middle and late September to the Social and Financial Services (ex-PSS).
+If you have requested fee relief, you still need to pay the fixed fees (CHF 65) to avoid unregistration for non-payment.
 Reminder: fee relief only applies to the administrative fees of CHF 435.
 The fixed fees (CHF 65) are due in all cases.

-Did you receive a BVR payment slip in the amount of 65 francs?
+Do you have to pay the amount of 65 francs?
 That does not necessarily mean that you have been granted fee relief for the administrative fees of CHF 435.
 The CHF 65 due is provisionally established before fee relief requests have been definitively ruled upon.
-If your request for fee relief is rejected, you will be sent an additional BVR for the remaining CHF 435 due.
+If your request for fee relief is rejected, you will be sent an additional email for the remaining CHF 435 due.

-You are responsible for all transfer fees, which are fees assessed by your bank or the post office as well as those of the recipient.
+You are responsible for all transfer fees, which are fees assessed by your bank as well as those of the recipient.

-- If you request exmatriculation in the six weeks following the official start date of courses, only the fixed fees of CHF 65 are due.
+- If you request exmatriculation in the six weeks following the official start date of the semester*, only the fixed fees of CHF 65 are due.